Freedom Square 1, Bydgoszcz: History

-The piece of land on which the house stands, was already built in 1850.
+The piece of land on which the house stands was already built in 1850.
 The building facing Gdańska Street was devoted to residential purposes, whereas the one giving onto Plac Wolności was used for business purposes.

-The property belonged from 1855 to 1876, to the widow of Fryderyki Götz, a teacher, then to another teacher, Carl Wolff; in 1895, his son, aka Captain Ernst Wolff, inherited the building.
+From 1855 to 1876, the property belonged to the widow of Fryderyki Götz, a teacher, then to another teacher, Carl Wolff; in 1895, his son, Captain Ernst Wolff, inherited the building.
 The new owner sold part of the property (at 5 Plac Wolności), and raised funds for the construction of a new, stately townhouse corner.
 Its designer, Bydgoszcz builder Józef Święcicki, gave to the new tenement the characteristics of an urban and commercial building.

-Construction started in October 1896, the reception happened on January 28, 1898.
+Construction started in October 1896, and the reception happened on January 28, 1898.
 Local companies were employed, such as master bricklayer Hermann Lewandowski, master roofer Julius Jakoby, carpenter Menning.
 The ground floor was devoted to shops and restaurants, while the upper ones displayed for luxury apartments.
-In the building was installed in 1898 the first electric lift in the city, imported from Berlin.
+In 1898, the first electric lift in the city was installed in the building, imported from Berlin.
 The corner location of the building enabled its symmetrical shape, the symmetry axis being underlined by a tower covered ending in a bulbous dome.

-Ernst Wolff was the owner of the building until 1916, then his widow Martha Wolff till 1919.
-At this time, the property included Carl Brasch's photograph workshop, as well as 2 restaurants, "Kaiser-Cafe" and "Falstaff 2", and various other shops.
+Ernst Wolff was the owner of the building until 1916, then his widow Martha Wolff until 1919.
+At this time, the property included Carl Brasch's photography workshop, as well as two restaurants, "Kaiser-Cafe" and "Falstaff 2", and various other shops.

-Flats tenants were well-known traders, industrialists, officials and officers, among whom:
+Flats tenants were well-known traders, industrialists, officials and officers, including: